- Dropbox is beyond doubt great to many users that require a decent amount of storage.

 A Your computer is not supported error message will usually pop up for users who try to utilize Dropbox on unsupported platforms.

-In some cases, however, users might still be able to fix a “Your computer is not supported” Dropbox error without needing to change their platforms.
+In some cases, however, users might still be able to fix the Your computer is not supported Dropbox error without needing to change their platforms.

-First, check the platform system requirements for Dropbox.
+It’s important to start by checking the platform system requirements for Dropbox.
 Dropbox supports Windows 7, 8, 8.1, and 10.
 Therefore, XP and Vista users can forget about utilizing Dropbox software without upgrading their platforms.

 2. Turn off Compatibility mode for Dropbox

-- Click the Compatibility tab shown directly below.
+- Click the Compatibility tab.

-- Deselect the Run this program in compatibility mode for setting.
+- Deselect theRun this program in compatibility mode box.

-- Click the Apply and OK buttons to save the new settings.
+- Click the Apply and OK button.

-2. Install the UWP Dropbox App for Windows 10 S Mode
+3. Install the UWP Dropbox App for Windows 10 S Mode

 Users who utilize Windows 10 in S mode need to install the UWP Dropbox app from the MS Store.

-3. Convert the Hard Drive’s File System to NTFS
+4. Convert the Hard Drive’s File System to NTFS

-Also note that the Dropbox UWP app supports Windows 10 build versions 15063.0 or higher.
+The Dropbox UWP app supports Windows 10 build versions 15063.0 or higher.
 Version 15063.0 refers to the 2017 Windows 10 Creators Update.

 So, some users might need to update their Windows 10 platforms to the latest versions to run the Dropbox UWP app.

-So, the “Your computer is not supported” error message doesn’t necessarily always mean there’s no way users can run Dropbox software without changing platforms.
+So, the Your computer is not supported error message doesn’t necessarily always mean there’s no way you can run the Dropbox software without changing platforms.

-Users can also utilize Dropbox cloud storage within compatible web browsers without any extra software.
+You can also utilize Dropbox cloud storage within compatible web browsers without any extra software.